 Advice - General / Setting up a company

-Some freelances set up limited companies that charge for their services and pay them a salary (and dividends).
+Some freelances set up limited companies that charge clients for their services and pay the freelance a salary (and dividends).

 Doing this can be helpful in persuading clients, the Inland Revenue and others that you should be paid gross, without deduction of Income Tax and National Insurance Contributions at source.

 It is, however, definitely not decisive.
-HM Revenue and Customs have of course caught on to the possibilities and introduced the "IR35" rules - which mean that companies can be charged Income Tax.
+HM Revenue and Customs have of course caught on to the possibilities and introduced the "IR35" rules - which mean that companies can be charged Income Tax and National Insurance.
 Whether you would be caught by IR35 is a complicated question.
-The rule is that it applies if you provide personal services (that is, the services of you personally - not what you are thinking) and:
+The rule is that it applies if you provide personal services (that is, the services of you personally - not what you are likely thinking) and:

-the circumstances are such that, if you had provided the services directly to the client under a contract between you and the client, you would have been regarded for Income Tax purposes as an employee of the client and/or, for NICs purposes, as employed in employed earner's employment by the client. [sic]
+the circumstances are such that, had the arrangements taken the form of a contract between the worker and the client, the worker would be regarded for the purposes of Parts I to V of the Contributions and Benefits Act as employed in employed earner's employment by the client.
+[Definition from National Insurance regulations]

 It seems, anecdotally, that the people who are caught by IR35 are mainly those whose companies supply their services to one client for a period of months at a time.

 Operating as a company that is accepted by HM Revenue and Customs as a genuine provider of services to a wide variety of clients can offer tax advantages.
 Profits can stay with the company, with Income Tax payable only on the amount that the freelance needs to draw as salary.

 What does this mean?
 An accountant estimates that someone earning £20,000 might save about £1500, but of course they would have to pay company registration fees and keep much more complicated accounts - for which an accountant would charge from £50 to £400 an hour.
 A financial journalist has estimated the net saving to someone earning £100,000 as about £3000.
 These thresholds beyond which freelances may make savings would be higher now.

 Limitations of limited liability